The Effects of Stress on Your Body

 You might not have realised that stress can affect your muscles and cause you to feel stiff.
 This happens because both your blood pressure and heart rate increase, which can make your muscles tighten up.
 While this is helpful if you need to quickly move out of harm’s way, it can leave you in pain if your body is tense for a long period of time.
 A massage or a good stretch can help to relieve muscle tension!

 While stress is a common part of our lives, it’s important to know that long-term stress can lead to physical side effects like these.
-I’m a big believer in the benefits of exercise for reducing stress and practising self-care can help you to focus on what your body and mind need.
+I’m a big believer in the benefits of exercise for reducing stress and practising self-care can help you to stay calm and focus on what your body and mind need.
 Sometimes you just need a break, sometimes you may need to look at what is causing stress in your life and see what you can do to reduce it.

 Take care of yourselves, ladies!